Vyral/base-template/_posts/2018-10-24-youre-invited-to-our-annual-pie--wine-giveaway.md

 &nbsp;

-It’s my favorite time of year—the time for football, food, Thanksgiving, and also our annual Pie & Wine Giveaway.
+It’s our favorite time of year—the time for football, food, Thanksgiving, and also our annual Pie & Wine Giveaway.

 **Join us at our office on November 19 and 20 between 3 PM and 6 PM, and you can receive a free pie or a bottle of homemade wine.**